The call for proposals closed at midnight GMT on Monday 12 March 2012.

-Whether you've been involved in ALT for years, are new to the learning technology domain, or are an experienced researcher or presenter from other fields with innovation to report, please take the time to review the call and guidelines documents below.
-With your help we can make the 2011 ALT Conference a truly outstanding, influential, and enjoyable event.
+Whether you’ve been involved in ALT for years, are new to the learning technology domain, or are an experienced practitioner, supplier, funder, policy maker, researcher, writer, or presenter from other fields, please take the time to review the call and guidelines below.
+With your help the 2012 ALT Conference can be a truly outstanding, influential, and enjoyable event internationally.

 Categories of submissions

 1. An abstract of up to 450 words describing either a Short Paper (20 minutes), Short Presentation (10 minutes), Symposium (60 minutes), Workshop (60 minutes), Demonstration (30 minutes), or a Hybrid (60 minutes).
 All abstracts will appear in the online Conference Abstracts Handbook.